Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method: Simulation Study

 \subsection{Results}

-In 37 iterations ($0.008$\%) the parametric bootstrap prediction interval did not converge.
-Non-convergences occurred only in scenarios with three studies and more frequently under large heterogeneity (Table S1).
-All other approaches including the proposed PCD methods always produced valid results.
-We applied case-wise deletion and evaluated performance only based on convergent repetitions.
+In 37 iterations ($0.008$\%) the bootstrap prediction interval did not converge.
+Non-convergences occurred only in scenarios with three studies and more frequently under large heterogeneity (Web Table~\ref{tab:ncnnf}).
+All other approaches always produced valid results.
+We applied listwise deletion and evaluated performance only based on convergent repetitions.